C-Damian/FastAPI-X-Bot/README.md

 - **CRUD Operations** for tech tips
 - **Random tip generation** for daily posts
+- **Rotating category-based tip selection** with logic to avoid reposting the same tip
 - **Database management** with PostgreSQL
 - **RESTful API** with automatic documentation